SEO for travel blogs — here’s how to get traffic from Google

 • Used a CDN (I don’t really even know what that is)

-• Used a caching plug in
+• Used a caching plugin

 If you found this useful, you might like to check out some of my other posts: